Plants & Animals

 ■Understanding “Clades” between English and Japanese:

-It may seem tempting to equate ~類 with ~綱, but remember that because ~類 equates to “clade” and “clade” is as big as is relevant so long as everything is related, what~類 relates to is entirely contextual.
-Sometimes, this is problematic when English and Japanese speakers don’t see eye-to-eye.
-For instance, in Japanese イヌ科 means “Canidae” which is the family of animals that includes dogs, wolves, foxes, etc. However, the word イヌ itself historically only refers to “dogs” with wolves occasionally being referred to as ヤマイヌ.
-And so, when イヌ類 was coined, the clade of “canines” it referred to didn’t include other related animals in the same genus such as coyotes, foxes, or even tanuki, essentially being synonymous with just “dogs” but lumping domestic and wild ones together.
-As all dogs do share a common ancestor, this “clade” is just as valid, but it isn’t the same “clade” as is meant by the English word “canine.”
+It may seem tempting to equate ~類 with ~綱, but because ~類 equates to “clade” and “clade” is as big as is relevant, what ~類 relates to is contextual.
+Sometimes, this is problematic when English and Japanese speakers do not see eye-to-eye.
+For instance, in Japanese イヌ科 means “Canidae” which is the family of animals that includes dogs, wolves, foxes, etc. However, the word イヌ itself historically only refers to “dogs,” with wolves occasionally being referred to as ヤマイヌ.
+When イヌ類 was coined, the clade of “canines” it referred to did not include other related animals in the same genus such as coyotes, foxes, or even tanuki.
+As all dogs do share a common ancestor, this “clade” is just as valid, but it is not the same “clade” as is meant by the English word “canine.”
 Instead, “canine” and “Canis” are both translated into Japanese as イヌ属.
 Contrastingly to this, “feline” and “Felidae” do happen to correspond neatly with ネコ類 and ネコ科 respectively.
 As for イヌ科, it includes various other genera which have since gone extinct.

 This logic also applies to how the word 人類 is understood.
-People for religious beliefs may only apply this word our species Homo Sapiens, but in science, it is equivalent to ヒト属, the genus that includes all ‘human’ species.
+People for religious beliefs may only apply this word to our species Homo Sapiens, but in scientific terms, it is equivalent to ヒト属, the genus that includes all ‘human’ species.

-What say about terms such as “arthropod” which relates to a phylum, which is much larger than the order of “insects”?
-In such a scenario, 昆虫類 has already come to be equivalent to 昆虫綱, so it cannot be misconstrued as something higher up on the tree.
+What say about terms such as “arthropod” which relates to a phylum but is much larger in scope than the order of “insects”?
+In such a scenario, 昆虫類 has already come to be equivalent to 昆虫綱, so it cannot be misconstrued as something higher up on the tree of life.
 Conjecturally, both 哺乳類 (mammals) and 霊長類 (primates) exist despite being related, but this further shows how the use of ~類 boils down to natural and meaningful associations that people immediately recognize.
-Plus, once something is as large as a “phylum,” it becomes more logical to simply refer to them as 〇〇動物/〇〇植物.
+Once something is as large as a “phylum,” it becomes more logical to simply refer to them as 〇〇動物/〇〇植物.

 ※類人猿 is not a proper term in taxonomy and is instead replaced by ヒト科 (Hominidae).